Udopia/gbdhash/README.md

 Run `make` to build.
 Requires presence of `libarchive` (e.g. for Debian/Ubuntu/Mint run `apt install libarchive-dev` first).

-## Python Module `gbdhashc`
+## Python Accelerator Module `gbdhashc`

 This is mainly here to be integrated into GBD-Tools, because byte-wise processing of large files is ridiculously slow in Python.

-Run `make; make install` in order to setup the pyton module `gbdhashc`.
-Installations of GBD-Tools will then automatically start using this module to calculate gbd-hashes.
+Run `make; make install` in order to install the python accelerator module `gbdhashc`.
+GBD-Tools will automatically start using this module to calculate gbd-hashes.
 This is orders of magnitude faster than the fallback implementation in Python.